MicrosoftDocs/cpp-docs/docs/c-language/ASAN/stack-use-after-scope.md

               // The destructor for "s" called here

-    std:cout <<  "The lifetime of v ends before the destructor of local s is called by compiler";
+    std::cout <<  "The lifetime of v ends before the destructor of local s is called by compiler";
 }

 void main() {